-The Weight-to-Stress Principle (WSP; Prince 1980, 1990) demands that all heavy syllables be prominent in foot structure and on the grid; i.e., that they be footed and stressed.
-When ranked below ALLFT-L, the WSP will be forced to be violated by any non-leftmost heavy syllables, as shown in T3.
-This thus yields a consistently edgemost main stress system.5
+The Weight-to-Stress Principle (WSP; Prince 1980, 1990) demands that all heavy syllables be prominent in foot structure and on the grid; i.e., that they be (stressed) foot heads.
+The WSP potentially conflicts with both alignment constraints because it wants even nonperipheral heavy syllables to be foot heads.
+Thus, when ranked below ALLFT-L in the ranking established in T2, the WSP will be forced to be violated by any non-leftmost heavy syllables, as shown in T3.
+This yields a consistently edgemost main stress system.